jjentaa/manga-recommendation/README.md

 !pip install sentence-transformers==2.2.2
 ```

-or you can create `requirements.txt` and in this file put :
+or you can create `requirements.txt` and use this command.
 ```
-sentence-transformers==2.2.2
+pip install -r requirements.txt
 ```

 ## Finetune